Connecting Your Tools and Integrations

 What Are Connectors

 Connectors are integrations that give your agents access to external tools and services.
-When you connect an integration like Zendesk, Freshdesk, or Shopify, Macha creates a set of tools that agents can use to read data, perform actions, and interact with those services on your behalf.
+When you connect an integration like Zendesk, Freshdesk, Gorgias, Front, or Shopify, Macha creates a set of tools that agents can use to read data, perform actions, and interact with those services on your behalf.

 Each connector exposes a specific set of tools.
 You control which tools each agent has access to, so you can give a support agent full Zendesk access while restricting a reporting agent to read-only tools.